cssinjs/jss/docs/json-api.md

 ```
 ### Writing global selectors

 When using option "named" `jss.createStyleSheet(styles, {named: false})` you can use keys as selectors instead of names.
-Be carefull, now you will be writing a regular style sheet with all the drawbacks of a single namespace.
+Be carefull, now you will be writing a regular Style Sheet with global selectors.

 ```javascript
 export default {